Minimising the expected commute time: Notation and some general formulae

 \section{Notation and some general formulae}

+We need to define the set of admissible controls quite carefully and two approaches suggest themselves: the first is to restrict controls to choosing the drift $\mu$ whilst the second is to control the corresponding random scale function.
+In the interest of generality, we adopt the second approach.

-We assume the usual Markovian setup, so that $X^\mu$ lives on a suitable filtered space $(\Om,\F,(\F_t)_{t\geq 0},)$, with the usual family of probability measures $(\P_x)_{x\in[0,1]}$ corresponding to the possible initial values. \defn Denote by $s^\mu$ the standardised scale function for $X^\mu$ and by $m^\mu$ the corresponding speed measure.
-Since $X$ is regular and reflection is instantaneous we have:
+We assume the usual Markovian setup, so that each stochastic process lives on a suitable filtered space $(\Om,\F,(\F_t)_{t\geq 0})$, with the usual family of probability measures $(\P_x)_{x\in[0,1]}$ corresponding to the possible initial values.